qwersyk/Newelle/README.md

 </a>

 > [!WARNING]
 > Localizations will not work on these builds!
-If you want your language to work, refer to the
+If you want your language to work, go to the
-> "Builder" section
+> "Builder" section instead
 1. Download the latest release from the [Github Actions](https://github.com/qwersyk/Newelle/actions)
 2. Extract the downloaded package.
 3. Install a flatpak package.